weizh888/PokeAlarmWiki/FAQ.md

 #### What scanners are supported?

 * Currently RocketMap and Monocole are compatible with PA.
 Any others following our [Webhook Standards](webhook-standard) should work as well.
-The PA team does NOT support
+The PA team does NOT help with troubleshooting scanners - they have their own resources you can use.

 #### I have a great idea for a new feature!
 * Open an Enhancement Request on our Github page.
 Use the correct template - Do NOT post requests in Discord!